pewi21/gw2browser/COMPILE.md

 * Press F7 or in MenuBar -> Build -> Build Solution to compile libogg.

+#### Compile tinyxml2:

+* Open `tinyxml2.sln` solution file in `Gw2Browser/extern/tinyxml2/tinyxml2`
+  It will ask for upgrade project file, if not, right click  `tinyxml2` entry in `Solution Explorer`, then click `Retarget Projects`, choose Windows SDK Version to `8.1`, then click "Ok" to upgrade it.

+* Choose Debug-Lib or Release-Lib configuration and choose to Win32 for 32 bit build or x64 for 64 bit build from two dropdown box in Visual Studio toolbar.

+* Press F7 or in MenuBar -> Build -> Build Solution to compile tinyxml2.

 #### Compile Gw2Browser:

 * Open `Gw2Browser.sln` solution file in `Gw2Browser/prj`.